D3vMob/mindful-taichi/README.md

   - [x] some icon not rendering properly
   - [x] state keeps previous value after refresh
   - [ ] H1 and H2 not rendering properly
+  - [ ] preview for text alignment not working